Cold calling? Even the phrase ‘cold calling’ strikes the fear of dread into many a sane person, macho recruiters included.

 The data on phone prospecting

-From my own experience being involved with sales over a lifetime.
+From my own experience of being involved with sales over a lifetime.
 For every 100 dials, you make on a good day you will probably get into a conversation with anywhere between 10-5 potential new clients (let’s set the intention here), depending on your skill level, confidence and market sector.

 From those calls, you will either take a number to the next stage or close them on the call.